Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 ## Build the request

-To search among your prompts, send a `GET` request to `/search` and include your search terms in the `q` query parameter.
+To search your prompts, send a `GET` request to `/search` and include your search terms in the `q` query parameter.

 ### Endpoint format